semrush/intergalactic/website/docs/components/input/input.md

 ## Search input

-The search input can have a non-clickable icon before the text and the icon for clearing the value after the text.
+The search input can have a non-clickable icon before the text and a button for clearing the value after the text.

 ![](static/search.png)